Sampayob/-NYC_taxi_and_ACS_data/README.md

 _***Note**: **due to constant RAM memory errors when performing a spatial join (because the large NYC taxis dataset), a little sample of the NYC taxi dataset (5000 entries per month) was made to continue the process from this point.** Although the results are not crearly representative of all the entire dataset, **this aproach allows to at least continue the data analysis process and modelling.**_

-After perfom a spatial join to merge the NYC taxi pickups coordiantes and the ACS block groups polygons to optain the number of pickups contained in each block group.
-The average number of pickups by block group was **number**.
+A spatial join was done to merge the NYC taxi pickups coordinates and the ACS block groups polygons to obtain the [number of pickups contained in each block group](https://github.com/Sampayob/-NYC_taxi_and_ACS_data/blob/main/avg_pickups_blockgroup.csv).

 ## Modelling
 Previous to the modelling there was some data analysis: